MBCProject/mbc-markdown/yfaq/README.md

 MBC content is available in STIX 2.1 format.
 See the [mbc-stix2](https://github.com/MBCProject/mbc-stix2) repository for details.
 The [usage document](https://github.com/MBCProject/mbc-stix2/blob/master/USAGE.md) gives details of how behaviors are captured with STIX 2 objects.

 ### Why was MBC's STIX 2.1 representation updated? ###
 The previous STIX 2.1 representation was valid, but it didn't take advantage of the STIX 2.1 Extension Definition Object.
 MBC users said they found the MBC representation (and ATT&CK) kludgy.
-ZZZZ

 ### How are malware corpus examples captured in STIX? ###